-Policy 45 - Priority of FMU values, objectives, policies and rules
+Policy 45 - Priority of FMU values, objectives, policies and rules (CV - Fifth Interim Decision)

-In response to Ngāi Tahu and community aspirations and local water quality and quantity issues, FMU sections may include additional catchment-specific values, objectives, policies, attributes, rules and limits which will be read and considered together with the Region-wide Objectives and Region-wide Policies.
-Any provision on the same subject matter in the relevant FMU section of this Plan prevails over the relevant provision within the Region-wide Objectives and Region-wide Policy sections, unless it is explicitly stated to the contrary.
+In response to Ngāi Tahu and community aspirations and local water quality and quantity issues, FMU sections of this Plan may include additional catchment-specific values, objectives, policies, attributes, rules and limits which will be read and considered together with the Region-wide Objectives and Region-wide Policies.

+Any provision on the same subject matter in the relevant FMU section of a plan (including Freshwater Objectives) must give effect to the Region-wide Objectives.